 I have friends who go to both Divisoria and S&R. Clearly in each place, they are shopping for different items and for different recipients, even expecting different qualities in product and in service delivery.
 For them, both experiences are a form of adventure that don’t quite compare.
 But the option is much appreciated by the archetypal Filipino shopper – the functional pursuit of value for money is linked to the emotional connection.
 And this has to do with the customer experience of feeling the excitement over a bargain or a novel find or tied up to an aspiration, straddling a space which provides other meanings to his identity and psyche.

 About the Author

-Chiqui Escareal-Go is the CEO and Chief Service Strategist of Mansmith and Fielders, Inc., the only advocacy-based training and consultancy firm focused in marketing, sales, strategy and innovation.
-For feedback, write to firstname.lastname@example.org log on to www.mansmith.net, for more information.
+Chiqui Escareal-Go is the CEO and Chief Behavioral Strategist of Mansmith and Fielders, the only advocacy-based training and consultancy firm focused on marketing, sales, strategy and innovation.
+For more information, please email email@example.com.

 Digital technologies are not gimmicks, but about solving problems and adding value to the customer--added convenience, enhanced experience, more re...Read More